 The taxis in the Bahamas are pretty well regulated and fares (fixed as well as per the meter) are set by the local government; that means you won’t have to be haggling every trip.

-There are fixed rates for destinations like cruise terminals and the airport and they might charge you for luggage.
+There are fixed rates for destinations like cruise ship terminals and the airport and they might charge you for luggage.

-However, on some islands, you may have to play the haggling game, and you have to may share your taxi with other people – especially in more remote islands.
+However, on some islands, you may have to play the haggling game, and you have to may share your taxi with other people – especially on more remote islands.